Escohen98/WebChatRoom/README.md

 I am so extremely proud that I got user authentication working and chat messaging in the sense that the system knows who is typing the message and will display accordingly.
 Muahaha.

+There's a lot of lacking features and bugs in code [see below].
+Probably should have focused on the chat functions instead of the user authentication, but I'm pretty proud of that part.
+I also like working on things sequentially.
+Sorry this took me a while.
+If you are viewing this before patching the bugs and completing the to-dos, I am sorry, I ran out out of time 😢

 Anyway, this is a web chat room for people to communicate with one another.

 # Setting Up the Database